Badbird5907/Badbird5907/README.md

  - Java, more specifically Minecraft development and JDA/Discord Bots
  - Node.js, some experience in Express.js (don't expect good reliable code from that)
  - MongoDB Synchronous Java driver
- - Git (commit, push, pull, fork, PR, patches)
+ - Git (commit, push, pull, fork, PR, patches, issues)
  - Server Administration

 ## More about me